smover/cse201/README.md

 # cse201
-Repository for the CSE201 course
+Repository for the CSE201 course asdf